mzanibelli/kakedit/README.md

 The first argument is the path to a socket and all the remaining arguments form a string that is written to the socket.

+### `kakwrap`

+Start a new Kakoune client inside an existing session that is unique for each directory.
+If the session does not exist yet, start it too.

 ## Recommended tweaks

 - [Make Broot open all files in `$EDITOR`.](https://dystroy.org/broot/tricks/#change-standard-file-opening)